project-sunbird/project-sunbird.github.io/pages/features-documentation/collection_creation.md

 ### Using the Table of Contents Options

 The Table of Contents tree seen in the left pane is used to navigate content compiled for a collection, textbook, course or lesson plan.
 You can manipulate the tree using either: <br>&emsp;a) The burger menu associated with a tree node <br>&emsp;b) Right-click options associated with a tree node, OR <br>&emsp;c) Keyboard shortcuts
-For details on manipulating the tree and adding nodes, refer <a href="pages/features-documentation/collection_creation/#addingimagetocollectionmetadata">Adding Image to Collection Metadata</a>
+For details on manipulating the tree and adding nodes, refer <a href="features-documentation/treestructure_TOC" target="_blank">Exploring ToC Structure</a>

 ### Deleting Content